Alopecia Areata and COVID-19

 Although, so far there is no evidence to suggest those with alopecia areata are at a higher risk of contracting the virus, if you are on medication that affects your immune system, you may want to be particularly cautious because of the potential for greater risk of complications if infected.
 According to the National Health Council (NHC), those most at-risk are people over 60 and people who have serious chronic conditions like lung disease, heart disease, diabetes, and cancer, as well as people taking immunosuppressants.

 Mental Health and COVID-19

 Mental health burdens are some of the toughest burdens of alopecia areata in the best of times.
 With the added stress of a pandemic and social isolation, these may be exacerbated.
 The National Health Council (NHC) hosted an informative webinar addressing the impact of the coronavirus on mental health in the US.
 Watch Now

 If you or someone you know is experiencing anxiety and stress, we encourage you to visit the following websites for information and resources on coping with COVID-19:

 NAAF Volunteer Face to Face Meetings

 NAAF staff and volunteers throughout the country are still available for support via phone if you want to feel connected to people who understand and care in this time of social distancing.
-However, in the interest of safety, we ask that all face-to-face meetings and events to be suspended through at least May 31, 2021.
+However, in the interest of safety, we ask that all face-to-face meetings and events follow local safety guidelines.
 This includes support group meetings, legislative meetings, in-person Youth Mentor meetings, and local grassroots awareness and fundraising events.
-Please check our events calendar for virtual support meetings scheduled on Zoom by support group leaders in your area.
+Please check our events calendar for both in-person and virtual support meetings scheduled on Zoom by support group leaders in your area.